ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_base_2.10.rst

 This section discusses the behavioral changes between Ansible 2.9 and Ansible-base 2.10.

-It is intended to assist in updating your playbooks, plugins and other parts of your Ansible infrastructure so they will work with this version of Ansible Base.
+It is intended to assist in updating your playbooks, plugins and other parts of your Ansible infrastructure so they will work with this version of Ansible-base.

 We suggest you read this page along with the `Ansible-base Changelog for 2.10 <https://github.com/ansible/ansible/blob/stable-2.10/changelogs/CHANGELOG-v2.10.rst>`_ to understand what updates you may need to make.